What is My Homepage?

 - Behaviour - Four KPIs which provide an overview of students' behaviour.
 The figures show the number of behaviour points given this week alongside the weekly average for the year so far, an average of the number of incidents per week this year as well as this month and this year, days lost to fixed-period exclusions this year compared to last year on the same date and permanent exclusions this year compared to last year on the same date.

 - Attainment - Three KPIs which provide an overview of students' attainment.
 If you don’t use Assessments in Arbor, these fields will be blank.
-These figures show the percentage of students who are above, at or below their targets.
+These figures show the percentage of students (who were enrolled at any point during the current academic year) who are above, at or below their targets.
+Blank marks and not required marks are not included in the calculations.

 Click any KPI to see further breakdowns.
 You’ll be taken to a new page listing academic groups, custom groups, and demographics, with the corresponding statistic for the selected KPI.